nederhof/imagealign/README.md

 By pressing **a**, the existing point pairs are deleted, and four new point pairs are introduced automatically, using SIFT, under the assumption that one image resulted from another by a perspective transform.
-The results are therefore best viewed in the `Quadrilaterals' mode.
+The results are therefore best viewed in the Quadrilaterals mode.